yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 11r.
 Navigate to your SD card drive.
 Your save files will be located in `sd:/JKSV/<name of the game>/<folder name from step 11n>/`.
     - 11s.
 Follow the instructions in the [How do I add a Save to my Game](https://yuzu-emu.org/wiki/faq/#how-do-i-add-a-save-to-my-game) section of our [FAQ.](https://yuzu-emu.org/wiki/faq/)
     - 11t.
 Once you're done transferring your save files, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)

+## Mounting the microSD card to your computer in Hekate

+_**NOTE:** These steps will be used in other sections below.
+Do **not** follow this section yet if you are [booted into Hekate for the first time.](#booting-into-rcm) Skip to the [next section](#dumping-prod-keys-and-title-keys) for now._

+4. We will now mount the microSD card as a drive from your Switch to your computer in Hekate, via USB.
+    - 4a.
+In the Hekate Home menu, tap on the `Tools` tab to show the Tools menu.
+    - 4b.
+Tap on `USB Tools`.
+    - 4c.
+Tap on `SD Card`.
+Your SD card should now be mounted as a drive to your computer.

+    To unmount the SD card: Safely eject the drive from your computer and tap on `Close` from your Switch's screen.

+5. We will now return to the Hekate Home menu.
+    - 5a.
+Tap on `Close` again to return to the Tools menu.
+    - 5b.
+Tap on the `Home` tab to return to the Hekate Home menu.

 ## Rebooting the Switch Back to its Original State